i-v-lana/batch-poe-implementation/README.md

 Runs all the above types for the same parameters and instances.
 Used for the comparison of the protocols.

 ## Protocol_type=all_but_naive
-Runs all the above types of protocols except for naive for the same parameters and instances.
+Runs all the above types of protocols except for the `naive` for the same parameters and instances.
 Used for the comparison of the protocols.